yeastgenome/SGDFrontend/scripts/dumping/ncbi/logs/ReadME.md

-# data directoty for storing the log files when creating asn1 files for NCBI.
+# logs directoty for storing the log files when creating asn1 files for NCBI.